 Tax Basics: Things You Need to Know

 The clock is ticking, dearest twenty-somethings — it’s tax time!
 The time has come to file your taxes by the quickly approaching April 15th IRS deadline.
+Here is a quick overview of the tax basics that you need to know about.

 When you first start your job, you get to fill out paperwork, some of which involves your income tax rate.
 By filling out a W-4, you and your employer will determine at what rate you should have taxes withheld from your paycheck.
 Throughout the year, you will pay a little bit towards your taxes with each paycheck.
 To make life easier, here are some basics about filing taxes and what they really mean.